Matt402NE/SDLC/Development/Branch Naming Conventions.md

 1. **No Spaces**: Use hyphens (-) to separate words instead of spaces.
 For example, `feature/jd/issue-34-add-login` or `bugfix/js/t-43-business-rule-missing`.
 2. **Keep It Clear and Concise**: The branch description should be descriptive yet concise, clearly indicating the purpose of the work.
 Avoid generic terms like `update`, `changes`, or `stuff`.
-3. **Include Ticket Number**: **Include Ticket Number**: Your description should start with the ticket reference from your project management system.
+3. **Include Ticket Number**: Your description should start with the ticket reference from your project management system.
 Use your ticketing system's format (e.g., `t-123`, `issue-432`, `jira-456`).
 For example, if you are working on a ticket number “T-123” and it is related to adding a password to the log-in page, the branch name could be `feature/jd/t-123-add-password`.
 	* **Include No Reference**:  When there is no ticket to reference, use `no-ref` instead of the ticket number to indicate the changes were not caused by a ticket.
 For example, `hotfix/jd/no-ref-registration-form-broken` indicates that a ticket doesn't exist yet for the production issue.

 ## Examples

 ### Good Branch Names ✓

 - `feature/jd/t-456-user-authentication`
 - `bugfix/sarah-jones/issue-789-fix-login-redirect`
 - `hotfix/mk/no-ref-critical-payment-bug`